FirebirdSQL/firebird/doc/README.cast.format.md

 Dividers are the same as for datetime to string conversion and can also be omitted.

+Year, month and day will be taken from current date if these components are not used in pattern (this applies only to data types that contain a date component).

 Example:
 ```
 SELECT CAST('2000.12.08 12:35:30.5000' AS TIMESTAMP FORMAT 'YEAR.MM.DD HH24:MI:SS.FF4') FROM RDB$DATABASE;